An eating disorder is a relationship with food that feels out of control.

 If you are struggling with an eating problem don’t hide it, you should seek urgent help:

-Contact the Emotional Wellbeing Hub on 0345 600 2090 and press option 3, to be referred for support if you’re a young person living in East and West Suffolk, Or contact Just One Norfolk on 0300 300 0123 for support if you live in Lowestoft and Waveney.
+- Contact the Emotional Wellbeing Hub on 0345 600 2090 and press option 3, to be referred for support if you’re a young person living in East and West Suffolk, Or contact Just One Number on 0300 300 0123 for support if you live in Lowestoft and Waveney.

 Pro-ana (pro-anorexia) or pro-ed (pro-eating disorders) websites or ‘thinspiration’ blogs and Facebook pages are online communities where people with eating disorders go to post pictures of themselves and share tips for losing weight.